John A. Morris Research Library

 The National Museum of Racing houses more than 15,000 photographic images that are separate from the general research collection.
 All photograph inquiries must be emailed to Collections Manager Stephanie Luce at SLuce@racingmuseum.net.

-A number of images in the photograph collection can be requested for reproduction (see fee list below).
+A number of images in the photograph collection can be requested for reproduction (see our Media Request page for more information).
 The copyrights of numerous photographs in the collection however are copyrighted to individuals, institutions, or organizations other than the National Museum of Racing.
 The researcher must obtain written permission from the holder of the copyright before the Museum can reproduce the image.

 - H. A. “Jimmy” Jones Photograph Collection – Spanning nearly one hundred years of racing, this collection features images of racehorses and people connected to Hall of Fame trainers Ben and Jimmy Jones.
 Includes early photos of horses from the Jones Stock Farm and Woolford Farm, as well as many of the stars of Calumet Farm.